Step 3. Select Failback Destination

 - Click the Pick backup proxies for data transfer link to select backup proxies for data transfer during failback.
-In the offsite replication scenario, you must select one backup proxy in the production site and one proxy in the DR site.
+In the offsite replication scenario, you must select one backup proxy in the production site and one proxy in the disaster recovery (DR) site.
 In the onsite replication scenario, you can use the same backup proxy as a source and target one.

 - In the Choose backup Proxy section, click Choose to assign a backup proxy.
 You can assign backup proxies explicitly or instruct Veeam Backup & Replication to select backup proxies automatically.

 - If you choose Automatic selection, Veeam Backup & Replication will detect backup proxies that are connected to the source datastore and will automatically assign optimal proxy resources for processing VM data.